huderlem/porymap/docsrc/manual/settings-and-options.rst

    Events in the ``Objects`` group will only use this icon if there are no graphics associated with their ``Sprite`` field.

    The filepaths default to empty, which will use `Porymap's original icons <https://github.com/huderlem/porymap/blob/master/resources/images/Entities_16x16.png>`_.

+Warp Behaviors
+   By default, Warp Events only function as exits if they're positioned on a metatile whose Metatile Behavior is treated specially in your project's code.
+If any Warp Events are positioned on a metatile that doesn't have one of these behaviors they will display a warning.
+Here you can disable that warning, or edit the list of behavior names that will silence the warning.

+   Defaults to ``unchecked``, i.e. the warning is enabled.
+The list of behaviors is initially populated with all the vanilla warp behavior names across pokeemerald, pokefirered, and pokeruby.

 Enable Clone Objects
    If this is checked Clone Object Events will be available on the ``Events`` tab.
 For more information see `Clone Object Events <https://huderlem.github.io/porymap/manual/editing-map-events.html#clone-object-events>`_.